Features

 A standardized repository for centrally managing high-quality, replayable assets accumulated over long operational cycles.

-• Playbook Library: For complex deployment tasks (such as installing a database with prerequisite disk mounting), it supports importing external Ansible standard YAML Playbooks.
+playbook.ymlandREADME.mdwithin, displays parameter definitions and README content on the detail page, and records a Playbook version snapshot with each execution for version traceability.
 Based on declarative state management, it maintains long-running operational environment architectures that cannot be reliably achieved with a single line of code.

 6. Cron Jobs